bkamapantula/bkamapantula.github.io/_posts/2020-06-27-raspberry-pi.md

 ## Notes

 - If you are at a place where power cuts happen infrequently you need to plan in advance and ensure RPi has continuous power supply.
+Otherwise the connected devices won't have WiFi!
 - Keep it away from extreme temperatures, water.
 - Get a case, micro HDMI (RPi 4 has two micro HDMI slots) to HDMI cable or convertor if you'd like to view RPi on an external monitor.